-The 2021 event will be the 17th edition of the North Pole Marathon.
+The 2022 event will be the 17th edition of the North Pole Marathon.
 The first North Pole Marathon occurred in 2002 when race director Richard Donovan covered the distance alone.
-The race is now a prominent fixture on the international marathon calendar and approximately 550 people from over 50 nations have successfully completed it. *Please note that there were no expeditions to the North Pole in 2019 and the COVID-19 pandemic prevented the North Pole Marathon from occurring in April 2020.
-We look forward to the race resuming as an annual competition in 2021.
+The race is now a prominent fixture on the international marathon calendar and approximately 550 people from over 50 nations have successfully completed it. *Please note that there were no expeditions to the North Pole in 2019 and the COVID-19 pandemic prevented the North Pole Marathon from occurring in April 2020 and again in 2021.
+We look forward to the race resuming as an annual competition in 2022.

 Yes.
 Proper clothing should ensure the cold is not an overwhelming problem when running or walking this race.
 A large heated tent is also available every 4 km to 5 km.
 Most participants will never have encountered extremely cold conditions before traveling to the Pole.

 Yes.
 If you train properly and can run or walk a distance of 26.2 miles comfortably, then you should be able to complete the FWD North Pole Marathon successfully.
 Some of the previous participants had never completed a marathon before: determination is the key ingredients to finishing.
 However, it is important to keep warm and maintain a good body temperature.
 One of the priorities of the organizer is to have everybody finish the race and there is generally no cut-off time of major significance.

 Yes.
 It is a great idea to use your participation to raise funds for a charity or cause that you feel passionate about.
 Previous entrants have raised millions of euro for charity.